IBM-Cloud/terraform-provider-ibm/website/docs/guides/custom-service-endpoints.html.md

 **Note:**

 The endpoints file accepts "public", "private" and "public-and-private" as visibility while COS resources support "public", "private" and "direct as endpoint-types.
-Since endpoints file schema does not supprt "direct", users must define the url for "direct" endpoint-type under exisiting visibility type "private" for "IBMCLOUD_COS_CONFIG_ENDPOINT" and "IBMCLOUD_COS_ENDPOINT".
+Since endpoints file schema does not support "direct", users must define the url for "direct" endpoint-type under existing visibility type "private" for "IBMCLOUD_COS_CONFIG_ENDPOINT" and "IBMCLOUD_COS_ENDPOINT".
 The user cannot define urls for both private and direct endpoint-type simultaneously in the endpoints file under "private" field.

 **Example**: